instructlab/community/README.md

 ### Opening a pull request in the taxonomy repository with your new skills or knowledge!

 If your contributions improved the model locally, you can contribute your files to the main AI model through the taxonomy repository.
-For more information see [CONTRIBUTING.md](https://github.com/instructlab/taxonomy/blob/main/CONTRIBUTING.md#pr-review) in the taxonomy repository.
+For more information see [CONTRIBUTING.md](https://github.com/instructlab/taxonomy/blob/main/CONTRIBUTING.md#pull-request-review) in the taxonomy repository.

 1. To contribute your knowledge and skills to the taxonomy repository, follow the documentation in [Contribute knowledge and skills to the taxonomy](https://github.com/instructlab/taxonomy/blob/main/README.md#contribute-knowledge-and-skills-to-the-taxonomy).

-    > **IMPORTANT:** Ensure that your files and contributions follow the proper YAML format, see examples in the [YAML format](https://github.com/instructlab/taxonomy/blob/main/README.md#yaml-format) file.
+    > **IMPORTANT:** Ensure that your files and contributions follow the proper YAML format, see examples in the [Skills: YAML format](https://github.com/instructlab/taxonomy/blob/main/README.md#skills-yaml-examples) file.

 ### Getting reviews on pull requests

 There are teams of contributors from Red Hat and IBM that will review your pull request and determine if it can be merged in the taxonomy repository.
-For more information, see the [Triaging skills](https://github.com/instructlab/taxonomy/blob/main/docs/skills-triage.md) documentation.
+For more information, see the [Triaging contributions](https://github.com/instructlab/taxonomy/blob/main/docs/triaging/triaging-contributions.md) documentation.

 ### See your contributions impact an AI model!